Pranith-S21/Linux/README.md

 <b>clear</b> - it will clear all contents that are present the console</br>

-<b>pwd</b> - print working directory command will print the path of the directory currently we are working on </br>
+<b>pwd</b> - Print Working Directory command will print the path of the directory currently we are working on </br>
 eg:</br>
  <b>pwd</b> </br>
 output:</br>